ky-ma/BluRaytoMKV/README.md

 * Movies -        Contains Movies                                             (Moved)
 * Source -        Contains NEW Rips                                           (New)
 * Transcoded -    Contains x264 transcoded video                              (Transcoded)
+* Permissions -   User and Group for access to media